2015 Subaru XV Crosstrek Hybrid

-The Subaru XV Crosstrek Hybrid is equipped with a 2.0-liter four-cylinder engine and a continuously variable transmission (CVT), which generate 160 horsepower combined.
-The XV Crosstrek Hybrid earns fuel economy estimates of up to 29/33 mpg city/highway, which is excellent for a compact SUV and also better than what many larger hybrid SUVs get.
+The 2015 Subaru XV Crosstrek Hybrid is equipped with a 2.0-liter four-cylinder engine and an electric motor that together generate 160 horsepower.
+A continuously variable transmission (CVT) is standard, and a five-speed manual transmission is available.
+The 2015 XV Crosstrek Hybrid earns an EPA-estimated 30/34 mpg city/highway, which is excellent for a compact SUV.

 Handling and Braking